TropicSapling/triforce/README.md

 2. `(<expr>)` *always* has higher precedence than `<expr>`.
 3. Number literals, char literals and string literals are built-in and bound to library implementations similarly to Agda.
 4. Precedence can be overriden using `#precedence (below|above) <function> <your function>`.
-5. P+ uses eager evaluation.
-6. `(<expr>)` returns whatever is left of `<expr>` after evaluation to the outer scope.
-7. The compiler will try to run as much as possible during compilation unless otherwise specified.
-8. Single-line `//` and multi-line `/* */` comments are built-in (to avoid issues with nested strings).
+5. Single-line `//` and multi-line `/* */` comments are built-in (to avoid issues with nested strings).
-9. `Maximal munch`/`Longest match` parsing is used to solve ambiguity (unless invalid; then context is used).
+6. `Maximal munch`/`Longest match` parsing is used to solve ambiguity (unless invalid; then context is used).
-10. In case there's ambiguity between if a fully applied function or another partially applied function was intended, the compiler will assume the fully applied function was intended and give a warning about this.
+7. In case there's ambiguity between if a fully applied function or another partially applied function was intended, the compiler will assume the fully applied function was intended and give a warning about this.
-    - I.e. `if True do_something` is assumed to mean the fully applied `if $cond $body` function rather than a partially applied `if $cond $expr else $expr`.
+    - I.e. `if True then do_something` is assumed to mean the fully applied `if $cond then $body` function rather than a partially applied `if $cond then $expr else $expr`.
-11. An expression, or term, is said to be *known* to the compiler if the compiler sees it as a specific value rather than a pseudo-value.
+8. An expression, or term, is said to be *known* to the compiler if the compiler sees it as a specific value rather than a pseudo-value.

 #### Example code snippets
 1.